Tag: solitude

 Why Seneca praised solitude

 Few philosophers in history have analysed the advantages, disadvantages, and consequences of solitude.
-Seneca (4 BC-65 AD) constitutes one of those few.
-I regard his […]
+Seneca is one of those few.
+I regard his observations and advice in this area as particularly worthy.
+Seneca wrote the essay “On the Tranquillity of the Soul” precisely to explain how to achieve peace of mind.
+Solitude is one of his…

 -